 The Right To Employment Without Violating Your Conscience

-Public-sector union money is used for ideological activities unrelated to workplace representation or other general union services.
+Union money is commonly used for ideological activities unrelated to workplace representation or other general union services.
 These activities include the controversial support of abortion and contraceptives for children, family planning clinics in schools, sexual orientation/gender identity policies, and open attacks on religious organizations.
 This support has taken the form of resolutions, programs, or expenditures from unions.

-In 28 states employees have the “right to work” and union payment is not required.
+In 28 states private sector employees have the “right to work” and union payment is not required.
 Those who object to the union may simply quit and make their own decisions about how to use their money.
 However, they are still forced to be part of a bargaining unit and have forfeited the ability to speak for themselves, negotiate their own terms of employment or hire someone else as an advocate.
-For the workers who decline to join, the unions will continue to negotiate their contracts along with remaining obligated to aid with grievances, discipline and contract enforcement.
+For the workers who decline to join, the unions will continue to negotiate their contracts, and they will assist with grievances, discipline and contract enforcement.

 In the 22 forced-fee states, workers must pay mandatory agency fees as a condition of employment.
 Workers who have personal religious objections to union activities are protected by federal law which spells out the right to an accommodation.